mongodb/specifications/source/retryable-writes/retryable-writes.rst

   returning them to the driver.
 As new server versions are released, the errors that are labeled with the RetryableWriteError label may change.
-Drivers MUST NOT add a RetryableWriteError label to any error derived from a 4.4+ server response (i.e. any error that is not a network error).
+Drivers MUST NOT add a RetryableWriteError label to any error derived from a 4.4+ server response to a write command (i.e. any error that is not a network error).

-- When receiving a command result with an error from a pre-4.4 server that supports retryable writes, the driver MUST add a RetryableWriteError label to errors that meet the following criteria if the retryWrites option is set to true on the client performing the relevant operation:
+- When receiving a command result with an error from a pre-4.4 server that supports retryable writes, the driver MUST add a RetryableWriteError label to errors that meet the `Error Code Criteria`_ if the retryWrites option is set to true on the client performing the relevant operation.

+- When the driver receives an error response to the ``getMore`` command while attempting to iterate the results cursor returned from the ``bulkWrite`` command, it MUST add a RetryableWriteError label to the overall error for the bulk write if the error meets the `Error Code Criteria`_, the retryWrites option is set to true on the client performing the operation, and the ``bulkWrite`` is retryable (i.e. it does not contain multi:true operations).
+If a RetryableWriteError label is attached, drivers MUST attempt to retry the entire ``bulkWrite`` command and MUST NOT attempt to retry the ``getMore`` that failed.

+To understand why the driver should only add the RetryableWriteError label to an error when the retryWrites option is true on the MongoClient performing the operation, see `Why does the driver only add the RetryableWriteError label to errors that occur on a MongoClient with retryWrites set to true?`_

+Note: During a retryable write operation on a sharded cluster, mongos may retry the operation internally, in which case it will not add a RetryableWriteError label to any error that occurs after those internal retries to prevent excessive retrying.

+For more information about error labels, see the `Transactions specification`_.

+.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling
+.. _Transactions specification: ../transactions/transactions.md#error-labels

+Error Code Criteria
+"""""""""""""""""""

+The following errors are eligible for attaching a RetryableWriteError label when evaluating based on error code:

-  - a mongod or mongos response with any the following error codes in the top-level ``code`` field:
+  - a mongod or mongos response with any of the following error codes in the top-level ``code``
+    field:

     .. list-table::
       :header-rows: 1